davidramiro/fluxee/README.md

 Setting up a light scene with Yeelight smart lamps corresponding to your f.lux display temperature.
 Supports up to 5 lamps at once.

 ## Prerequisites
-- Python 3
+- Python 2.7 and above
-- Packages: future, enum-compat
 - f.lux
 - Any Yeelight/Xiaomi/Mijia Wi-Fi lamp